web4er/personal-agent/README.md

 # `@ubiquity-os/personal-agent`

 The Personal Agent is a [UbiquityOS](https://github.com/apps/ubiquity-os) plugin designed to perform actions in the context of user's Github account.
 It is forked, configured, and hosted by a Github user.
-Any issue comment beginning with `/@username` is forwarded to user's personal-agent for processing.
+Any issue comment beginning with `/@username` is forwarded to this plugin for processing.
 Find below a list features offered by the plugin:

 - `/@username say hello`
-  The plugin responds to such command with a `Hello`.
+  The plugin should respond with a `Hello`.

+More features coming soon...

-Communication between [UbiquityOS](https://github.com/apps/ubiquity-os) and the [Personal Agent plugin](https://github.com/EresDevOrg/personal-agent) is handled by [Personal Agent Bridge](https://github.com/EresDevOrg/personal-agent-bridge).
+Communication between [UbiquityOS](https://github.com/apps/ubiquity-os) and the [Personal Agent](https://github.com/EresDevOrg/personal-agent) plugin is handled by [Personal Agent Bridge](https://github.com/EresDevOrg/personal-agent-bridge).

 ## Configuration